 Growing Up In Texas

 I consider myself a rather bad Texan.
 Don’t get me wrong, I enjoy living here, but most people that live here are die hard Texans; like Texas is the absolute greatest place on Earth.
-I just don’t see it that way.
-I think because I’ve seen places outside of Texas and realize how beautiful and awe inspiring things are out there.
-Texas is flat and hot for the most part (certainly with exceptions) so I really get annoyed when people talk about how Texas is the most beautiful state.
-It just isn’t (please don’t send me hate mail for that, fellow Texans).
-The thing that keeps me here are my family (both sides of the family are here), the freedoms we have here that other states simply do not, the culture, and occasionally the weather (mainly storm season).
+I just don’t see it that way; I think because I’ve seen places outside of Texas and realize how beautiful and awe inspiring things are out there.
+Texas is flat and hot for the most part (certainly with exceptions) so I get somewhat annoyed when people talk about how Texas is the most beautiful place on Earth.
+It’s not (please don’t send me hate mail for that, fellow Texans).
+The things that keeps me here are my family (both sides of the family are here), the freedoms we have here that other states simply do not, the culture, and occasionally the weather (mainly storm season).

 I am a blessed man, and I try to remember that as much as possible.
-I think we all are blessed but I lucked out in a lot of ways and I do my best not to take that for granted.
-I have an absolutely incredible and beautiful wife who agreed to marry me back in 2007.
+We’re all blessed in different ways but I lucked out in a few areas and I do my best not to take that for granted.
+I have an absolutely incredible and beautiful wife who I got to marry back in 2007.
 Kristin is the love of my life and I seriously cannot believe she puts up with me on a daily basis :-).
 In 2012 we finally expanded our little family by one when we had our first son Isaac and in 2014 we had our second son Levi.
-I feel like they really completed our marriage and our life and I literally could never explain or describe how much I love those two little guys.
+They completed our marriage and our life and I literally could never explain or describe how much I love those two little guys.
 Any parent reading this knows what I’m talking about.
 We live a fun, simple life near Fort Worth, Texas.
 I work from home as a photographer and Kristin is now a stay at home Mommy.
-We are truly blessed to be able to work from home and although it’s taken a lot of work and dedication to make this possible, we wouldn’t trade it for the world.
+I’m so happy to be able to work from home and although it’s taken a lot of work and dedication to make this possible, we wouldn’t trade it for the world.
 And I mean that quite literally.
 We are also fortunate to have most of our other family living close as well and we spend a lot of time with them and love them all dearly.

 Still Want To Know More?